 extending label support to other packages.

-package provides basic support for
+The labelVector package provides basic support for

 labelling atomic vectors and making this support available to other